burger

 OR

-• Change the current DNS and select the use of Infomaniak DNS.
+• Change the current DNS and select the use of Infomaniak's DNS.

-• Refer to this other guide to check and correct any potential configuration errors.
+• Refer to this other guide to check and correct any possible configuration errors.

 … elsewhere with external DNS

-If your domain name uses DNS that are not those of Infomaniak then:
+If your domain name has DNS that are not Infomaniak's, then:

-• Edit the current **DNS zone** where it is located (if necessary, refer to the help of the relevant service provider) by specifying the Infomaniak MX (+ SPF & DKIM).
+• Edit the current DNS zone where it is (if necessary, refer to the help of the concerned provider) by specifying Infomaniak's MX (+ SPF & DKIM).

 • Any DNS addition/modification can take up to 48 hours to propagate.